 Serengeti National Park

-Serengeti is an amazing place covering an area of about 13,000 square kilometers and it is probably the foremost national park in the world.
 Serengeti in Swahili, the local Tanzanian language widely spoken in East Africa means “endless plains that stretch right up to the sky”.
-Serengeti National Park is incredible because it’s a huge vast flat plain particularly renowned for the Great migration which involves over a million wildebeest, couple of hundred thousand zebras, a couple of hundred thousand gazelles moving from the dry part of Serengeti to cross over to Masai Mara National Reserve to find food and water.
-Serengeti was gazetted in 1951 which makes it Tanzania’s oldest National Park.
-While on a Safari to Tanzania, a visit to Serengeti National Park guarantees you a chance to see all the big five in just one game drive
+Tanzania Safari Serengeti National Park is particularly renowned for the Great migration which involves over a million wildebeest, couple of hundred thousand zebras, a couple of hundred thousand gazelles moving from the dry part of Serengeti to cross over to Masai Mara National Reserve.
+This annual migration of over 1.5 million wild beasts and hundreds of thousands of zebras and gazelles takes place in May or early June, this migration is one of the most impressive natural events and a primary draw for many tourists.

 Tarangire National Park